Top 7 Bonsai Repotting Mistakes

 7. Using the wrong soil

 It is very important to use the right soil mix for your bonsai tree.
-Check the plant profile before getting soil mix for your bonsai.
+Check the plant profile before getting the soil mix for your bonsai.
 The wrong soil mix can harm your bonsai tree and prevent it from growing.